 Drinking 500ml of fluids 2-3hrs before exercise will ensure you are fully hydrated, as dehydration will negatively impact on your performance and result in headaches and dizziness.
 It is also good practice to take note of your weight before and after exercise, as this will help you calculate how much you should drink to replace the fluids lost in sweat.

-If your training session lasts less than one hour, then you won’t need to refuel, but you will still need to drink water.
-If your training lasts longer than one hour, then eating 30-60g carbohydrates per hour can help with maintaining your energy levels and allow you to train longer; this is because after an hour of exercise, your muscle glycogen stores start to run out and needs replenishing.
-Good examples include dried fruit and cereal bars contain dried fruit and nuts.
-It’s important to drink small amounts of fluids regularly when exercising to replenish the fluids lost through sweat to help prevent the effects of dehydration.
+If your training session lasts less than one hour, then you won`t need to refuel, but you will still need to drink water.
+If your training lasts longer than one hour, then eating 30-60g carbohydrate per hour can help with maintaining your energy levels and allow you to train longer; this is because after an hour of exercise, your muscle glycogen stores start to run out and need replenishing.
+Good examples include dried fruit and cereal bars containing dried fruit and nuts.
+It is important to drink small amounts of fluid regularly when exercising to replenish the fluid lost through sweat to help prevent the onset of dehydration.
 Remember you may need to drink more when training in warmer climates or at altitude.
-For exercise lasting longer than one hour, it may be helpful to drink diluted fruit juice or an isotonic sports drink to obtain extra carbohydrates as a liquid instead of relying on foods.
+For exercise lasting longer than one hour, it may be helpful to drink diluted fruit juice or an isotonic sports drink to obtain extra carbohydrate in liquid form instead of relying on foods.

 Post workout nutrition is essential for aiding muscle recovery and replenishing your glycogen stores.
 If exercising over 1 hour, research shows eating a carbohydrate snack containing protein (15-25g of protein) within the first 15-20 minutes of completing the session aids recovery.
-Examples include a cheese sandwich, milk shake, cereal bar containing nuts and dried fruit.
-Furthermore you should also ensure your post training meal is based on starchy carbohydrates; eating within 2-3hrs after exercise supports muscle growth, muscle & bone repair, and recovery of glycogen stores; examples include chilli con carne with rice or baked potato and beans.
-If you’re training again within eight hours, it’s important to begin refuelling quickly with a high carbohydrate high protein snack mentioned above.
+Examples include a cheese sandwich, milk shake or cereal bar containing nuts and dried fruit.
+Furthermore you should also ensure your post training meal is based on starchy carbohydrates; eating within 2-3hrs after exercise supports muscle growth, muscle and bone repair and recovery of glycogen stores; examples include chilli con carne with rice or a baked potato and beans.
+If you are training again within eight hours, it is important to begin refuelling quickly with a high carbohydrate high protein snack as mentioned above.

 You need to consume 150% of the amount of fluid lost during exercise to fully rehydrate.
-For example, if you weigh 75kg before exercise and 74kg after exercise, then you need to drink 1.5L of fluids.
-It’s best to drink little and often, and aim to consume all of your fluids within 6hrs following exercise.
+For example, if you weigh 75kg before exercise and 74kg after exercise, then you need to drink 1.5l of fluid.
+It is best to drink little and often, and aim to consume all of your fluids within 6hrs following exercise.
 Depending on your exercise and duration, it may be beneficial to drink an isotonic sports drink to replace the electrolytes lost in sweat.
-If you find that you are gaining weight during exercise then you need to reduce the amount of fluids you take on.
+If you find that you are gaining weight during exercise then you need to reduce the amount of fluid you take on.